Orange-OpenSource/conllueditor/README.md

-# Editor for Treebanks in CoNLL-U format
+# Editor for Treebanks in CoNLL-U format and Front-End for dependency parser servers

 This Software is a tool which facilitates the editing of syntactic relations and morphological features of files in CoNLL-U format
 (http://universaldependencies.org/format.html).
 It uses a Java-based server and a HTML/CSS/Javascript based front-end.
 The editor